A FULL SERVICE PERSONAL INJURY LAW FIRM WITH OVER 25 YEARS OF EXPERIENCE

 Depending on the circumstances, you may be able to take legal action against the specific employees who perpetrated the abuse, the administrators of the facility (who were responsible for hiring and monitoring those employees), and the owner of the institution.
 Our team at Tommy James Law can determine who is liable in your case.

-Our Jefferson County mental health facility abuse lawyer will fight to recover compensation for all relevant losses, including:
+Our Birmingham mental health facility abuse lawyer will fight to recover compensation for all relevant losses, including:

 - All medical bills related to the abuse or neglect